interstellar-hitchhiker/Collaborative-Spirals/README.md

 # Collaborative-Spirals-A-Cosy-and-Sinful-Journey-that-Symbolises-Action-Research

-This code creates two spirals using polar coordinates, with each vertex calculated using the cos and sin functions.
-The spirals are updated on each frame by incrementing the angle and radius variables.
+This uses polar coordinates to generate the spirals.
+The position of each point is determined by the angle and radius values, which are calculated using the cos() and sin() functions.